Helping People Find More Healthful and Comfortable Ways To Move Through Their Daily Routines, with Ease, Alignment, and Balance

 Leave Pain Behind........Relax Deeply Into Your Soul

 I believe that we can all increase the ease and joy that we experience as we move in and inhabit our bodies.
-In many instances, our journey to physical healing may involve different things - therapeutic bodywork, movement, a connection to one's inner realm, thought patterns, diet, etc..
+In many instances, our journey to physical healing may involve focusing on different things - therapeutic bodywork, movement, a connection to one's inner realm, habitual postural/thought patterns, diet, etc..

 Would you like to increase feelings of inner peace, equilibrium, and well-being?

-Bodywork Beyond Massage's Therapeutic Bodywork and Movement Education helps to relieve pain, discomfort, and restrictions, headaches, etc.; to increase physical ease, range of motion, and strength, as well as feelings of equanimity, "inner strength", and calmness; and to develop new, more healthful and comfortable ways to move through daily routines.
+Bodywork Beyond Massage's Therapeutic Bodywork, Movement Education, and Stress Reduction help to relieve pain, discomfort, and restrictions, headaches, etc.; to increase physical ease, range of motion, and strength, as well as feelings of equanimity, "inner strength", and calmness; and to develop new, more healthful and comfortable ways to move through daily routines, with ease, alignment, and balance.

 Each session focuses on what would be most beneficial for that specific person on that specific day; and that day's treatment will fit in with the longer-range treatment plan for that individual.